Skip to main content

 For SciFinder, start at the chemical substance record:

 - From Experimental Properties, select the Structure Related tab for structure properties (crystal structure, x-ray diffraction pattern, etc.) and associated literature references.

 - From Get References, check the box to limit results to Crystal Structure and run the search to bring up related article and patent references.

-You can also search it as a topic, either by compound or group of compounds: crystal structure of carbonitrides.
+You can also search by research topic, either by compound or group of compounds: crystal structure of carbonitrides.

-If you haven't used SciFinder before, you'll need to create an account first (more information).
+If you haven't used SciFinder before at UC San Diego, you'll need to create an account first (more about SciFinder).